clia/vscode-cliarestclient/README.md

 - `Url Sign Configuration`: Configuration for the signature algorithm and names.
 - `Url Sign Key Secrets`: Key and secret pairs for use.

-You should enable it in the configuration if you want to use this function, the default is disabled.
+You should disable it in the configuration if you don't want to use this function, the default is enabled.

-The default configuration is our use case.
+The default configuration is our's use case.

 An example AliYun's signature algorithm configuration: